-Normally a therapist would seek your consent to pass on any information and would only take action without your consent if they feel you or someone else is in danger.
+Normally a therapist would seek your consent to pass on any information.

 Many organisations have specific policy guidelines about confidentiality for therapists working with children or vulnerable adults.
 It's the therapist's responsibility to know about and inform you of any organisational policies which affect their work with you.